foundation/foundation-sites/docs/pages/off-canvas.md

 ---

-## In-Canvas
+## In-Canvas to Off-Canvas

-If you want an element to be off-canvas only for specific sceen sizes and then move in-canvas you can use the new class <code>.in-canvas-for-[BREAKPOINT]</code> for this.
-Compared to the <a href="#reveal-on-larger-screens">Reveal on Larger Screens</a> feature it doesn't actually open the off-canvas for specific screen sizes but overrides the off-canvas styles so it behaves as an usual page element.
+With this feature you can have a standard page element move off-canvas at a particular breakpoint.
+Use the new class <code>.in-canvas-for-[BREAKPOINT]</code> for this.
+This differs from the <a href="#reveal-on-larger-screens">Reveal on Larger Screens</a> feature it doesn't actually open the off-canvas for specific screen sizes but overrides the off-canvas styles so it behaves as a regular page element.
 This way you can place an element anywhere on the page and move it into off-canvas for e.g. small screens.

 ```html_example
 <button type="button" class="button hide-for-large" data-toggle="inCanvasExample">